The First Craft Show

 Be confident.
 Don’t feel intimidated when you see all the beautiful crafts.
 And don’t compare your products with the other vendors’.
 Everyone worked hard but so have you!
 So bring your A-game!

 TIP #3: It Pays To Befriend Other Vendors

 When the day is slow, you can keep busy by fixing your display, doing your craft, fiddling with the radio OR you can chat with your neighbor vendors!
 And if you brought someone else to man your booth with you, then perhaps, you can have time to go around the venue to check out the other booths.
 I collect business cards. so in case I’d like to order their products later on, I can always reach them via their email or social networks.
 From my chats with other vendors, I gained important information about this event and even future craft shows!
 However, what really made me happier was that I made new friends – people who are also passionate about crafting!

-4. Get All The Help You Can.
+TIP #4: Get All The Help You Can

-Some vendors were alone and they needed to get food or go on a bathroom break.
-If you’re alone, don’t be afraid to ask your neighbor vendor to guard your booth.
+But if ever, you’re alone, don’t be afraid to ask your neighbor vendor to guard your booth for a few minutes.
 I had to offer this to one girl because I noticed that she’s never left her booth since morning and it was already around 1pm in the afternoon.
 It’s ok to ask.

 Before the fair, I also asked friends who have done craft shows before for tips that could help me make this event more successful.
 A good friend told me to take time to chat with people passing by my booth.
 A friendly and accommodating vendor may help buyers decide whether to make a purchase or not.

 Perhaps one of the best things about joining the craft fair was that I got to meet many of my online and local buyers.
 Some who usually bought from me online even traveled from neighboring provinces just to get a glimpse of our yarns.